wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

 ## TCM Academy

-<a target="_blank" href="https://academy.tcm-sec.com/">TCM Academy</a> is a for-profit entity which makes money by providing both training and certification on generic security topics, from $24.99/month.
+<a target="_blank" href="https://academy.tcm-sec.com/">TCM Academy</a> is a for-profit entity which makes money by providing both training and certification on generic security topics, from $24.99/month, plus the cost of online certification exams:

 Entry-Level Certifications: